 For my birthday last year, my husband asked me what I wanted.
 He almost bought me a purse, but he wasn’t sure.
 I told him, actually, I wanted help at the gym.
 I’m a huge walker and use the track often at our gym, but what would happen if I started weight training?
+Would I be a healthy teacher, or at least, a less tired teacher?
 Our gym runs package specials, and he snagged me one for my birthday.
 I started weight training and as klutzy and nonathletic as I am, I really enjoy myself.

 Never, though, did I think that I would write a blog post recalling what weight training taught me about teaching.
 This activity as a new student has provided a unique perspective.

 Sometimes, I can’t shut my brain off when teaching is involved.
 I’m sure you get it: what if I did… next time I’ll… this is like…

 These parallels are what I learned when I couldn’t shut my brain off while lifting weights.

 You will often find me in a flowered skirt, nose stuck in a book.
 Stereotypical teacher nerd?
 I’m raising my hand (while I’m still reading).
 So.

 Before I met with my trainer for the first time, I was worried.
 Would big burly people scoff at my ten pound weights?
 (Did they have five pound weights?)
 There must be a code that I would learn, right?
 Do I just show up?
 Do I need a special drink?